jenkins-chrome-ext/jenkins-chrome-ext/README.md

 ## Features

-* You can see the commiter name(s) below each build on a Jenkins job page.
+* See the commiter name(s) below each build on a Jenkins job page.
-* You can highlight some commiters in the list, like yourself, or your team members.
+* Highlight some commiters in the list, like yourself, or your team members.
-* You can see the comments added by each commiter via a tooltip.
+* See the comments added by each commiter via a tooltip.
-* You can easily contact a commiter via a simple click.
+* Contact a commiter via a click.

 ## License